OBLV Client

 --max-retries <MAX_RETRIES>

-max retries for health check and attestation requests
+Maximum retries for health check and attestation requests (optional argument).

 --retry-timeout <RETRY_TIMEOUT>